duncanwraight/dotfiles/README.md

 Tested on Debian 11

  1. Install Git: `sudo apt update && sudo apt-get install git`
- 2. Install required Python packages: `sudo apt-get install python3.11 python3-pip python3-apt python-is-pip3`
+ 2. Install required Python packages: `sudo apt-get install python3.11 python3-pip python3-apt python-is-python3`
  3. Clone this repo into a hidden directory in your home directory by running, for example, `git clone --recursive https://github.com/duncz/dotfiles.git ~/.dotfiles`
  4. `cd` into the repository directory and run `git submodule update --init --recursive`
+ 5. Run `sudo ./install linux-root` to install packages using apt
- 5. Run `./install linux`
+ 6. Run `./install linux` to run all other installation components

 NB: Changes made on 10th Apr 2024 may have broken the Linux installation in a minor way.
 Note binary files have changed name.